OatyQuinoa/Ciphers/README.md

 # Ciphers
-A collection of Cipher related functions
+A collection of CipherS as functions